abraunegg/onedrive/docs/INSTALL.md

 #### Important Note:
 Distribution packages may be of an older release when compared to the latest release that is [available](https://github.com/abraunegg/onedrive/releases).
 If a package is out of date, please contact the package maintainer for resolution.

-#### Important information for Ubuntu users:
+#### Important information for all Ubuntu and Ubuntu based distribution users:
+This information is specifically for the following platforms and distributions:
+*   Ubuntu
+*   Lubuntu
+*   POP OS
+*   Peppermint OS
 Whilst there are [onedrive](https://packages.ubuntu.com/search?keywords=onedrive&searchon=names&suite=all&section=all) packages available for Ubuntu, do not install 'onedrive' from these packages via `apt install onedrive`.
 These packages are out-of-date and should not be used.
-If you wish to use a package, it is highly recommended that you utilise the PPA listed above or build from source using the instructions below for Ubuntu and those distributions (such as Lubuntu) which are derived from Ubuntu.
+If you wish to use a package, it is highly recommended that you utilise the Ubuntu PPA listed above.
+If the Ubuntu PPA does not support your distribution or version, your only option is to compile from source using the relevant Ubuntu instructions below.

+If you wish to change this situation so that you can just use 'apt install onedrive', consider becoming the Ubuntu package maintainer and contribute back to the community.

 ## Build Requirements
 *   Build environment must have at least 1GB of memory & 1GB swap space